ibm-cloud-docs/log-analysis/agent/detach_agent.md

 ```
 {: codeblock}

-You should not see any LogDNA pods.
+You should not see any logging pods.